For information about Skyline operations and maintenance, please visit the City’s Department of Transportation Services (DTS) website:

 The destination of reaching Ala Moana is important because of the location of the Ala Moana Transit Center, the City’s largest bus transit center.
 More than 1,500 daily bus routes pass through Ala Moana Transit Center, where rail riders will be able to easily transfer to frequent bus service and continue their trips to Waikiki, UH, Hawaii Kai or elsewhere.

 The goal is still for the rail project to reach Ala Moana Transit Center.
-When the temporary rail system terminus is at the Civic Center Station, enhanced bus service will be provided to get riders to their final destinations.
-The City’s Department of Transportation Services (DTS) operates TheBus and Handi-Van and will also be operating the rail system.
-Frequent bus service will be available for rail riders at both the Downtown Station and the Civic Center Station, some with direct bus service to Waikiki, UH and to the Ala Moana Transit Center, where connections to other buses can be made.
+Until then, when the temporary rail terminus is at the Civic Center Station, enhanced bus service will be provided to get riders to their final destinations.
+Frequent bus service will be available at both the Downtown and Civic Center Stations, including some direct bus service to Waikiki, University of Hawaiʻi, and to the Ala Moana Transit Center, where connections to other buses can be made.

 There are several reasons that a street-level rail system would not be feasible at this point of the Honolulu rail project, including: